-Shipping paper - A shipping order, bill of lading, manifest, or other shipping document serving a
+Shipping paper - A shipping order, bill of lading, manifest, or other shipping document serving a similar purpose prepared in accordance with subpart C of Part 172.

 Technical name - A recognized chemical name or microbiological name currently used in scientific and technical handbooks, journals, and texts.